Storm rolls to second straight win, 90-66

 Buckle up, because the Storm season is about to get serious.

-After a two-day layoff following the season opener, Seattle began a three-game-in-five day stretch Tuesday night with a 90-66 victory against Minnesota at the IMG Academy in Bradenton, Florida.
+After a two-day layoff following the season opener, Seattle began a three-games-in-five day stretch Tuesday night with a 90-66 victory against Minnesota at the IMG Academy in Bradenton, Florida.

-However, there’s little time for the Storm to enjoy its second straight blowout considering it returna to the court Thursday to face defending WNBA champion Washington before Saturday’s game against the Los Angeles Sparks, a title contender.
+However, there’s little time for the Storm to enjoy its second straight blowout considering it returns to the court Thursday to face defending WNBA champion Washington before Saturday’s game against the Los Angeles Sparks, a title contender.

 “I had a chance to look at the schedule,” backup guard Jordin Canada said, smiling.
 “It is what is and you can’t do anything about it.
 It’s a taking one game at a time and one day at a time and just focusing on one team.